kawgh1/react-crown-clothing/README.md

 # React-based e-Commerce site with Redux
-This `main` branch contains Redux and the more advanced features.
-The `react_only` branch contains only react and basic firebase functionality.
+- This `main` branch contains Redux and the more advanced features.
+- The `react_only` branch contains only react and basic firebase functionality.
+- The `react_redux_selectors` branch contains basic react, redux and selectors only

 - Based on course by Zero-to-Mastery
     - https://github.com/ZhangMYihua/lesson-34